pixlcore/blog/net-proc-watch.md

 ## Addendum

 Welp.
-After finishing this article, I took a quick look at [BCC](https://github.com/iovisor/bcc) just to see what it was about, and in short, my jaw is on the floor.
+After finishing this article, I took a quick look at [BCC](https://github.com/iovisor/bcc) (a Python front-end to eBPF) just to see what it was all about, and in short, my jaw is on the floor.
 Brendan Gregg already created what I just created, and he did it way back in 2016.
 It's called [tcptop.py](https://github.com/iovisor/bcc/blob/master/tools/tcptop.py), and is built using BCC.
-His script is way better than mine, too:
+His script is better than mine, too:

 ```
 # tcptop